Personal Protective Equipment FAQs

 • What should I do if I contaminate my protective clothing/lab coat?

-• When should protective clothing be worn?
+• When should protective footwear be worn?

-In general, protective footwear should be worn to reduce injuries to feet resulting from:
+Protective footwear should be worn to reduce injuries to feet resulting from:

-• contact with falling, rolling or cutting objects;
+• contact with falling, rolling or cutting objects

-• penetration through the sole or uppers;
+• penetration through the sole or uppers

-• degloving (epidermis pulled away from the feet);
+• degloving (epidermis pulled away from the feet)

-• explosions and electrical hazards;
+• explosions and electrical hazards

 • slipping.